Eliezer Margolin: Military service

 In March 1918, Margolin assumed command of the 39th Battalion, Royal Fusiliers.
-He met Ze'ev Jabotinsky and volunteers from the Zion Mule Corps while serving in Gallipoli, and Jabotinsky offered him command of the Battalion, which was part of the Jewish Legion.
-The Battalion mostly consisted of Jewish volunteers from America and Canada and included David Ben-Gurion and Yitzhak Ben-Zvi.
-In the summer of 1918, he went to Palestine as the Battalion's commander.
-The Battalion broke through the Turkish front on the Jordan River and participated in the Capture of Es Salt.
+He met Ze'ev Jabotinsky and volunteers from the Zion Mule Corps while serving in Gallipoli, and Jabotinsky offered him command of the battalion, which was part of the Jewish Legion.
+The battalion mostly consisted of Jewish volunteers from America and Canada and included David Ben-Gurion and Yitzhak Ben-Zvi.
+In the summer of 1918, he went to Palestine as the battalion's commander.
+The battalion broke through the Turkish front on the Jordan River and participated in the Capture of Es Salt.
 He was then made military governor of Es Salt.
 He also disregarded military norms by cultivating friendly relations with Palestinian volunteers in the third battalion of the Jewish Legion.
 By August 1918, he was officially promoted to colonel.

-After the Armistice and the end of World War I, most of the Jewish Legion volunteers returned home.
-Margolin remained in Mandatory Palestine.
+After the Armistice and the end of the First World War, most of the Jewish Legion volunteers returned home.
+Margolin remained in Palestine.
 In December 1919, he became commander of the newly organized First Judaeans, which consisted of former members of the Jewish Legion.
 He struggled with hostility the British military had with the First Judaeans and maintained a deep relationship with the Yishuv.
 In the 1920 Nebi Musa riots, his men were dispersed throughout the Arab villages, with his knowledge, in an attempt to prevent further bloodshed.
 In March 1921, the British military replaced the First Judaeans with the Palestine Defense Force, which consisted of a Jewish unit and an Arab unit.
 Margolin commanded the Jewish unit.
 In May 1921, during the Jaffa riots, Jewish soldiers and former soldiers took arms from Sarafand military camp without Margolin's knowledge and used them to stop the riots.
 A day later, he arrived in Tel Aviv, mobilized soldiers and former soldiers, and provided them with military arms.
 This was used as a pretext to dismantle the Palestine Defense Force and what was left of the Jewish Legion.
 Margolin resigned to escape court marshal and returned to Australia.

+Later life

 When Margolin returned to Australia in 1921, he bought and ran a service station in Nedlands, Perth.
 He then became vice-president of the local Returned Sailors' and Soldiers' Imperial League of Australia, a foundation member of the Perth Legacy Club, and president of the Naval and Military Club and the 16th Battalion Association.
 In 1926, he married Hilda Myrtle England.
 They had no children.